Dustin McGowan: Los Angeles Dodgers

 On February 23, 2015, McGowan signed a one-year contract with the Los Angeles Dodgers.
 He was released on March 31.

 Philadelphia Phillies

 On April 4, 2015, McGowan signed a one-year contract with the Philadelphia Phillies.
 He was outrighted to Triple-A on May 15.
 He was called back up on June 5 and designated for assignment on June 18.
+On August 3 with the Lehigh Valley IronPigs, McGowan allowed Mike Hessman's record-setting 433rd career Minor League home run.

 Miami Marlins

 On December 12, 2015, McGowan signed a minor league contract with the Miami Marlins.
 He was designated for assignment by the Marlins on April 17, 2016.
 He was called back up on May 11.
 McGowan finished the 2016 season with a 1–3 record, 2.82 ERA, and 63 strikeouts in 67 total innings.
 McGowan won the Hutch Award for the 2016 season.

 McGowan agreed to a one-year contract with the Marlins for the 2017 season.
 The contract became official on December 12.
+He became a free agent following the season.